nurrony/nurrony.github.io/README.md

 #nmrony.github.io
-##This used to me my blog which is now transferred to new site.
+##This used to be my blog which is now transferred to new site.
 Please visit
 ### <a href="http://www.nmrony.info">www.nmrony.info</a>